bgasparotto/spark-streaming/src/main/scala/com/bgasparotto/sparkstreaming/Notes.md

 - Flume integration with the Hadoop ecosystem is smoother;
 - Kakfa is more reliable;
 - Both can be used together, some projects are doing so.

+### Amazon Kinesis
+- Similar to Kafka, but as a service hosted in AWS;
+- Shards have a similar purpose as a Kafka broker;
+- It's needed to add the dependency spark-streaming-kinesis-asl (it's not built in Spark);